- Gemini Home

 For (i) transients events needing followup (either immediate or reasonably quickly) and (ii) programs which will have numerous targets which aren't known at the time of the proposal (e.g. survey follow-up).
-Target of Opportunity observations are requested via submission as Standard Semester programs, Fast Turnaround programs, or Large and Long programs.
+Target of Opportunity observations are requested via submission for Standard Semester programs, Fast Turnaround programs, or Large and Long programs.
 Approved observations placed in the queue and are executed by observatory staff.

 This is the default for LLPs and can be requested for regular queue programs.
 Described more fully in the link, but briefly PIs visit the telescope for more time than they have allocated, and while there can choose to run their own approved program when the conditions are good enough (whether better or worse than requested).

 Information about how the regular queue is planned and run.